Learning Time-Varying Graphs from Incomplete Graph Signals: Simulation Results

-\textit{(7) Computation Time:} In Fig. \ref{fig_runtime}, we compare the computation time of the proposed LTVG algorithm against the benchmark for different number of nodes.
+\textit{(8) Computation Time:} In Fig. \ref{fig_runtime}, we compare the computation time of the proposed LTVG algorithm against the benchmark for different number of nodes.
 These results are obtained using MATLAB on a laptop equipped with a \texttt{12th Gen Intel(R) Core(TM) i7-12650H} CPU running at \SI{2.30}{\giga\hertz} and \SI{16.0}{\giga\byte} of RAM.
 In the experiments, we generate signal samples from $K=3$ graphs for different number of nodes $N=\{50, 100, 200, 300, 400, 500\}$.
 As shown in Fig. \ref{fig_runtime}, the proposed LTVG algorithm demonstrates faster convergence compared to both GL-SigRep and STSRGL algorithms.
 The former represents a single-graph inference algorithm that does not account for signal missing values, with its computational complexity detailed in Table \ref{tab1}.
 The latter constitutes an algorithm that considers joint signal recovery and graph structure inference; however, it is only applicable to single-graph inference scenarios.
 In contrast, joint multi-graph inference exhibits superior computational efficiency compared to separate single-graph inference approaches.
-Furthermore, while the proposed LTVG algorithm converges somewhat slower than the JEMGL algorithm, this difference stems from the fact that JEMGL addresses multi-graph joint inference under fully observed scenarios without considering signal missing values, thus eliminating the need for signal recovery and naturally resulting in shorter computational time compared to LTVG.
+Furthermore, among all time-varying graph learning methods, under typical dense implementations and similar stopping criteria, LTVG is expected to run fastest, BEMGLID will be intermediate, and k-TVGL will be slowest, because LTVG minimizes large dense factorizations via closed-form/local updates whereas BEMGLID performs moderate matrix work per M-step and k-TVGL repeatedly requires costly global EVDs and denser coupling.
+Last but not least, while the proposed LTVG algorithm converges somewhat slower than the JEMGL algorithm, this difference stems from the fact that JEMGL addresses multi-graph joint inference under fully observed scenarios without considering signal missing values, thus eliminating the need for signal recovery and naturally resulting in shorter computational time compared to LTVG.
 Nevertheless, our algorithm maintains convergence speeds that do not significantly lag behind JEMGL, thereby demonstrating favorable scalability characteristics, particularly for medium-scale graph learning tasks.
 However, due to the cubic complexity with respect to $N$, the proposed algorithm exhibits slower convergence in ultra-large-scale application scenarios, where incorporating algorithmic acceleration techniques would be advisable.